openstack/heat/heat_integrationtests/README.rst

 Heat integration tests
 ======================

-These tests can be run against any heat-enabled OpenStack cloud, however defaults match running against a recent DevStack.
+These tests can be run as a tempest plugin against any heat-enabled OpenStack cloud, however defaults match running against a recent DevStack.

 To run the tests against DevStack, do the following: